celery/celery/docs/userguide/periodic-tasks.rst

-The default scheduler (storing the schedule in the :file:`celerybeat-schedule` file) will automatically detect that the time zone has changed, and so will reset the schedule itself, but other schedulers may not be so smart (e.g. the Django database scheduler, see below) and in that case you'll have to reset the schedule manually.
+The default scheduler (storing the schedule in the :file:`celerybeat-schedule` file) will automatically detect that the time zone has changed, and so will reset the schedule itself, but other schedulers may not be so smart (e.g., the Django database scheduler, see below) and in that case you'll have to reset the schedule manually.